SSWConsulting/SSW.Rules.Content/rules/share-the-action-items-that-came-up/rule.md

 It is a good idea to have a scribe who is drafting the action points during the meeting.
 The leader should allow time after the meeting to check the action points before their next meeting.

 Along with the action points, the scribe should also document the process of any decisions made by writing down each person's arguments.
-Once each person has commented on the options, the notes can be reviewed and often the best course of action is clear.
+After everyone comments on the options, the notes can be reviewed and often the best course of action is clear.

 Common action items include: